 - Slope Issues: Heavy spring rains can cause foundation damage if the land around your home isn’t properly graded to direct water away from the house.

-- Worn Roof Materials: Missouri’s storms can cause asphalt shingles to wear out faster than expected, sometimes even before the warranty period ends.
+- Worn Roof Materials: Missouri’s severe storms and hail can cause asphalt shingles to wear out faster than expected, sometimes failing before the end of their typical warranty period.

 - Old Plumbing and Electrical Systems: Older homes in Missouri might have plumbing or electrical systems that don’t meet current safety codes.

-- Inadequate HVAC Systems: Heating is crucial in Missouri, and HVAC systems typically last between 10 and 15 years.
-However, the exposure to harsh winters, along with the frequency of maintenance checks can affect this lifespan.
+- Inadequate HVAC Systems: Reliability is crucial during Missouri’s extreme temperature swings.
+While HVAC systems typically last between 10 and 15 years, the heavy strain of humid summers and freezing winters, along with the frequency of maintenance checks, can affect this lifespan.

 To get ahead of potential problems, you can schedule a few targeted inspections:

-- WDI Inspection: Missouri’s humid climate is a breeding ground for termites and other pests that can cause structural damage.
+- WDI Inspection: Missouri’s humid climate is a breeding ground for termites that can cause structural damage.
 Buyers need a termite inspection for many government-backed loans.
+Providing a clean termite report and maintenance records up front can prevent delays and reassure buyers of the home’s structural integrity.

 Step 3: Fill the Disclosure Forms